jazz3run/sushi-website/README.md

 # Responsive Sushi Website
 ## Responsive Sushi Website

-- Using .git to manage versions
+- Using Git To Manage Versions
 - Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript
 - Includes a dark and light mode.
 - Smooth scrolling in each section.